MADHAN21105/Calculator/README.md

 [![Java](https://img.shields.io/badge/Language-Java-orange)](https://www.java.com/)

-** Calculator v2** is an advanced console-based calculator built in Java.
+**Calculator** is an advanced console-based calculator built in Java.
 It includes **math operations, statistics, conversions, games, and history tracking** — all in one interactive program.

 ---